Reuse and Standardize Your Work: Harvey User Quick Start Part 2

 • Find and continue past work using History

-By the end of this guide, you’ll have saved a prompt, run a workflow, and returned to past work without redoing it.
+By the end of this guide, you’ll have saved a prompt, run a workflow agent, and returned to past work without redoing it.

 Before You Start